 Random reflections on genes, genomes and being a woman in science

-Dr Araxi Urrutia is a lecturer in genetics at the University of Bath where she leads a research group working in the area of functional genomics.
+Dr Araxi Urrutia is a Senior Lecturer in genetics at the University of Bath where she leads a research group working in the area of functional genomics.
 Araxi obtained a PhD at the University of Bath, UK and then took a postdoctoral position in the USA.
 Following a three year maternity break, she returned to science as a volunteer postdoc and later secured a L’Oreal UK Women in Science Fellowship and a Royal Society Dorothy Hodgkin Research Fellowship.
 Currently based at Bath, Araxi has been the recipient of a Biochemical Society Early Career Award in recognition to her contributions to functional and evolutionary biology.
 Araxi has a long-standing commitment towards gender equality, she was awarded a SHE inspiring women award and named a Rising Talent by the Women’s forum for society and the economy, she is a member of the University of Bath Athena SWAN team and chairs the Athena SWAN self-assessment team in her Department.

 Women in Science: What did chemistry ever do for me?

+Professor Yellowlees is the Vice Principal and Head of College, College of Science & Engineering, University of Edinburgh.
 “As the first woman president of the Royal Society of Chemistry in its 171 year history I am passionate about inspiring and increasing the numbers of women studying and working in the sciences.
 It is of great concern that the majority of women with qualifications in science, technology, engineering and mathematics (STEM) subjects do not work in STEM areas in Scotland.
 This is in contrast to men.
 The consequence is a serious loss to the economy and to the subject area.
 The ‘leaky pipeline’ as it has been christened has significant implications for skills shortages in STEM areas.
 This is not a problem unique to Scotland but what can be done to fix the leak?